Studies for Exchange Students

 - Social Services

-The majority of the faculty courses are limited for the exchange students of the specific faculty but there are some courses which are open also for the other exchange students, e.g. exchange students in the Faculty of Technology can take some courses at the Faculty of Business and Hospitality Management.
+The majority of the faculty courses are limited for the exchange students of the specific faculty and study field.
 Language and culture courses and interdisciplinary courses are open for all exchange students.

 The course registration takes place within the first two weeks of the semester.
 Please be prepared to make changes for your original study plan after the course schedules are published.

 Assessment criteria for each course are specified in the Course Descriptions.
 At the beginning of each course, students will be informed on the assessment principles which must be based on the course objectives.
-Lahti UAS has the following assessment scale:
+LAMK has the following assessment scale:

 5 Excellent - 4 Very good -3 Good - 2 Satisfactory - 1 Sufficient - 0 Fail